-Be aware that Progression, the tool that we're using for the matrix, refers to the competency matrix as "Framework" so there isn't a real difference between the two and using either term is fine.
+Pro Tip: Be aware that Progression, the tool that we're using for the matrix, refers to the competency matrix as "framework"—the two terms can be used interchangeably.

 How the matrix is structured

-- Human: skills that relate to the employee’s ambition and desire for growth.
+- Craft: skills that relate to the technical capabilities required for the role.

-- Leadership: skills that relate to the employee’s relationship with Nebulab and their teammates.
+- Leadership: skills that relate to the employee’s ability to be a leader.

-Each level provides a description of the abilities and traits exhibited by an employee at that level, as well as practical examples to help managers in the evaluation process.
+Each seniority/skill combination contains a description of the abilities and traits required by that skill, as well as practical examples to help teammates and managers in the evaluation process.

 Using the matrix to grow